technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 14 - Configure the inbox setting for agents.md

 # Lab 14 - Configure the inbox setting for agents

-**Objective** - In this Lab, you configure the inbox in Customer Service admin center by editing the agent experience profile to meet your preferred inbox settings.
+**Objective** - In this Lab, you configure the inbox in Copilot Service admin center by editing the agent experience profile to meet your preferred inbox settings.

 ## Task 1 - Exploring the inbox setting for agents

-You can configure the inbox in Contact Center admin center or Customer Service admin center by editing the agent experience profile to meet your preferred inbox settings.
+You can configure the inbox in Contact Center admin center or Copilot Service admin center by editing the agent experience profile to meet your preferred inbox settings.

 1. On the Customer Service admin center app, under **Agent experience**, select **Workspaces**.

-2. In **Agent experience profiles** section, select **Manage**.
+2. In **Experience profiles** section, select **Manage**.

 3. Select the **Contoso Agent** profile.